PA Breweries updates NY Breweries updates VMDDC Breweries updates

 8/7/05 update: Brewer Joe McMonagle moves on to take up residence at Johansson's in Westminster, MD, and is replaced by a very experienced, very familiar old brewing hand: Bill Moore is the new brewer at Lancaster.
 Bill has won GABF medals at three breweries in the past: Stoudt's, Independence, and Ortlieb's; good call, Lancaster.

-Latrobe Brewing
+Latrobe Brewing -- SOLD, RENAMED

 Old Guard